One-Minute Flourless Chocolate Cupcakes

 - In a bowl, mix together the egg, cocoa powder and sweetener.
 Then add the baking soda and mix.

-- Pour the batter into microwavable silicone cupcake liners or 1 medium bowl (to make a small cake), or 3 small bowls (to make it cupcake size).
-People often use a coffee mug too.
-One batch makes 3 cupcakes. *If you are using bowls or a coffee mug you should lightly grease the inside with butter, coconut oil or your preferred cooking fat.
+- Pour the batter into 3 microwavable silicone cupcake liners or 3 small bowls for cupcakes or 1 medium bowl for a small cake.
+You can also bake the recipe in a coffee mug.
+If you use bowls or a coffee mug, lightly grease the inside with butter, coconut oil, or your preferred cooking fat.

-- Microwave all three cupcakes at once for 1 minute or until baked. *Note, the batter will rise very high at first and then deflate as it is finished baking.
+- Microwave all three cupcakes at once for 1 minute or until baked.
+Note: The batter will rise very high at first and then deflate when it is finished baking.
 Test the cupcakes for doneness by inserting a toothpick in the middle.
-If the toothpick comes out clean it is finished, if not microwave for a few more seconds.
+If the toothpick comes out clean, the cupcake is done; if not, microwave for a few more seconds.

 - 1 big box sugar-free chocolate pudding mix